rohitkumar1999/ALUconnect/README.md

    1. Well managed database
    2. Institute can easily message the new event which is gonna happen in college.
    3. Easy searching in data base
-   4. It allows Alumni to connect with the college and college have a maintained data  of all the Alumni which they  can search using our Application by these following ways
+   4. It allows Alumni to connect with the college and college have a maintained data  of all the Alumni which they  can search using our Application by these following ways <br />
              1. Search By Name
              2. Search By PassOut Year
              3. Search By College Unique Id